This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 Conclusion

 I tried to paint a picture that’s as clear and accurate as possible.
-I have to repeat, though, that as it is the case of any situation when personal preferences and different lifestyles are involved, your reality could vary greatly from mine – or the one presented in this article.
+I have to repeat, though, that as it is the case of any situation when personal preferences and different lifestyles are involved, your reality could vary greatly from mine.
+But at least you have a starting point and I personally consider it as close to reality as possible.

 Croatia living costs Pinterest Pin